stone-payments/stoneco-guidelines/backend/python/README.md

 pydoc -w my_program.py
 ```

-Also pydoc allow us to create a webserver in which we could browse and the documentation is generated dinamically as we browse:
+Also pydoc allow us to create a webserver in which we could browse and the documentation is generated dynamically as we browse:

 ```shell
 pydoc -p 9999